jherax/js-utils/README.md

 The utility has a dependency on [jQuery 1.10+][jQuery.js] which must be loaded before [js-utils][jherax.js].<br>
 It also requires some [CSS][jherax.css] rules for functions showing tooltips, and other methods.

-If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, all tooltips will be rendered using jQuery.ui, otherwise an internal function for positioning will be used.
+If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, all tooltips will be rendered using *jQuery.ui,* otherwise an internal function for&nbsp;positioning will be used.

 [fnShowDialog](#fnshowdialog-options) is a facade for [ui dialog widget](https://jqueryui.com/dialog/) and has a dependency on [jQuery.UI 1.9+][jQuery.ui].<br>
-But if you don't want to use jQuery.ui, this method can be overridden by specifying the `source` property to the function that will replace it.
+But if you don't want to use jQuery.ui, this method can be overridden by specifying the `source` property to the&nbsp;function that will replace it.

 The library has the following structure:
 - `jsu:` main namespace